 The TEST output provides visibility for one of the several internal nodes as determined by the T[2:0] bits in the serial configuration stream.
 It is not configurable through the parallel interface.
-Although it is possible to select the node that represents FOLIT, the LVPECL compatible TEST output is not able to toggle fast enough for higher output frequencies and should only be used for test and diagnosis.
-The T2, T1 and T0 control bits are preset to '000' when P\LOAD is LOW so that the LVPECL compatible FOUT outputs are as jitter-free as possible.
+Although it is possible to select the node that represents FOUT, the LVCMOS output is not able to toggle fast enough for higher output frequencies and should only be used for test and dignosis.

+The T2, T1 and T0 control bits are preset to '000' when P\LOAD is LOW so that the PECL FOUT outputs are as jitter-free as possible.
 Any active signal on the TEST output pin will have detrimental affects on the jitter of the PECL output pair.
 In normal operations, jitter specifications are only guaranteed if the TEST output is static.
 The serial configuration port can be used to select one of the alternate functions for this pin.

-Most of the signals available on the TEST output pin are useful only for performance verification of the MPC9230 itself.
-However the PLL bypass mode may be of interest at the board level for functional debug.
-When T[2:0] is set to 110 the MPC9230 is placed in PLL bypass mode.
-In this mode the S CLOCK input is fed directly into the M and N dividers.
+Most of the signals available on the TEST output pin are useful only for performance verification of the MPC9239 itself.
+However, the PLL bypass mode may be of interest at the board level for functional debug.
+When T[2:0] is set to 110 the MPC9239 is placed in PLL bypass mode.
+In this mode the S\CLOCK input is fed directly into the M and N dividers.
 The N divider drives the FOUT differential pair and the M counter drives the TEST output pin.
 In this mode the S\CLOCK input could be used for low speed board level functional test or debug.
-Bypassing the PLL and driving FOUT directly gives the user more control on the test clocks sent through the clock tree.
-Table 10 shows the functional setup of the PLL bypass mode.
+Bypassing the PLL and driving FOUT directly gives the user more control on the test clocks sent through the clocktree shows the functional setup of the PLL bypass mode.
 Because the S CLOCK is a CMOS level the input frequency is limited to 200 MHz.
-This means the fastest the FOUT pin can be toggled via the S CLOCK is 50 MHz as the divide ratio of the Post-PLL divider is 4 (if N = 1).
+This means the fastest the FOUT pin can be toggled via the S\CLOCK is 100 MHz as the divide ratio of the Post-PLL divider is 2 (if N = 1).
 Note that the M counter output on the TEST output will not be a 50% duty cycle.